-Maintaining a Sense of Community in a Largely Online Learning Environment
+Maintaining a Sense of Community in an Online Learning Environment

 While the convenience of online learning is appealing, a lot of prospective students want to know what the experience will be like.
 Many have never taken online classes and worry they won’t interact with their professors and classmates, or have a support network to lean on.
 Others who have taken online classes have horror stories about instructors who were, at best, slow to respond and at worst, uninterested in their success.

 Something you’ll notice right away with our program is the sense of community between your colleagues and instructors.